MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/listsep-function.md

 ---
 # <a name="listsep-function"></a>Função LISTSEP

-Retorna a cadeia de caracteres do separador de lista da localidade do usuário atual.
+Retorna a cadeia de caracteres separador de lista para a localidade do usuário atual.

 ## <a name="syntax"></a>Sintaxe